 Costs for the summer school are fixed to the economic levels of countries from which participants apply in accordance with the 2019 World Bank data on economic ranking.
 Upon acceptance, an initial deposit of 100 Euros is required to secure one’s place in the summer school.
-The final due date for all costs to be paid will be 15 September 2017.
+The final due date for all costs to be paid will be 15 September 2019.

 6500 Rands : For South African citizens, permanent residents of South Africa and foreign students studying or working at a South African institution.